zzeqii/Apache-spark-machine-learning/README.md

 ## Stage One: KNN Classifier

-developing a KNN classifier to classify 10,000 test images.
+Developing a KNN classifier from the scratch to classify 10,000 test images.

 ## Stage Two: Performance